mehmetfiskindal/gea-embedded/README.md

 2. Compile that TSX into:
    - thin JavaScript for app state and event glue
    - generated C that builds the UI tree
-3. Render with the C engine on either:
+3. Render with the C engine on:
    - the ESP32 device target (AMOLED display)
+   - the Raspberry Pi target (specifically Raspberry Pi Zero W v1.1 + Waveshare 7" LCD)
    - the browser-hosted WASM simulator

 ## Repo Layout